 Welcome to the gateway of the regional transportation improvement projects for the City of Yakima and Terrace Heights where you can find project information, development updates, and provide feedback.

 The projects discussed here are part of the region-wide comprehensive transportation improvement goals for Yakima County.
 They will improve connectivity, accessibility, traffic mobility, and the economy in the vicinity of the City of Yakima and the neighborhood of Terrace Heights.
 Improvements to the transportation network are desperately needed due to the high rates of projected population growth over the next 20 years.

 After further review and input from County Commissioners, three of the alternatives were eliminated and the Lowlands alignment was chosen as the preferred alignment for the East-West Corridor.
-A 2012 Berger Abam supplemental report was prepared to further refine the Lowlands alignment and provide a modified alignment based on comments received during the Board of County Commissioners public hearing.
-This report can be found on this website under the “Library” page.
+A 2011 Berger Abam supplemental report was prepared to further refine the Lowlands alignment and provide a modified alignment based on comments received during the Board of County Commissioners public hearing.
+This report can be found on this website under the Library page.
 The modified alignment was selected since it has less impacts to the Yakima River, is more compatible with non-motorized uses, fewer impacts on developed properties, not as many segments of road with steep grade, and a shorter overall construction time frame.
-The 2011 and 2012 Alignment Studies are available in the library.
+The 2012 Lochner Alignment Study are available in the library.

 Discussions of an alternative crossing over the Yakima River has been ongoing for many years.
 Studies for the East-West Corridor project began in 2001 with a Terrace Heights Corridor Study completed by Harding ESE, Inc. This initial study only examined two alignments.
 Following the 2001 study, a 2011 report was conducted by Berger Abam.
 The 2011 report examined four detailed alternative alignments based off of the initial study.
 These alignments were: Ridge Top, Rest Haven Bench, Ridge Base, and Lowlands.